scriptituk/xfade-easing/README.md

 ### Usage

 ```
-FFmpeg XFade easing and extensions version 3.6.3 by Raymond Luckhurst, https://scriptit.uk
+FFmpeg Xfade easing and extensions version 3.6.4 by Raymond Luckhurst, https://scriptit.uk
-Wrapper script to render eased XFade/GLSL transitions natively or with custom expressions.
+Wrapper script to render eased Xfade/GLSL transitions natively or with custom expressions.
 Generates easing and transition expressions for xfade and for easing other filters.
 Also creates easing graphs, demo videos, presentations and slideshows.
 See https://github.com/scriptituk/xfade-easing